Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 4

 however, desired that the Coun-

-Photo - refer to original document.
+Photo - see original document.

 ''alching''